d-w-moore/python-irodsclient/PYTHON_install_caveats.rst

   (venv) $ python -m pip install <PyPI_name_or_path>

-For the last line, the final argument can be either the PyPI package name (python-irodsclient) or a directory in the local filesystem.
+For that last line, the final argument can be either the PyPI package name (python-irodsclient) or a directory in the local filesystem.
 In the latter case, the command is best issued with a path parameter of "." while the